xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

   };
   ```

-- **Eject Method**: Ejecting from CRA gives you full control over the configuration, but it's a one-way operation.
+- **Eject method**: Ejecting from CRA gives you full control over the configuration, but it's a one-way operation.
 Once you eject, you can't go back to the abstracted CRA setup.

   **Eject the application**: